-As of December 31, 2016, three customers accounted for 30% of our trade receivables.
+As of December 31, 2016, three customers accounted for 30% of our trade receivables as compared to the nine months ended September 30, 2017 where 59% of trade receivables are attributed to these customers.
 In the case of insolvency by one of our significant customers, a trade receivable with respect to that customer might not be collectible, might not be fully collectible, or might be collectible over longer than normal terms, each of which could adversely affect our financial position.